-- 9. Receptacles (Convenience Outlets) - a) Receptacles should be properly located throughout the building for cleaning equipment and other similar usages. - b) Where required bythe NEC (near sinks, in kitchens, bathrooms, etc.), receptacles shall be either GFCI type or on a GFCI protected circuit.
+- b) For all new construction and major renovation projects, the engineer shall specify that the contractor provide a thermographic scan for all newly installed main switchgear at a minimum.
+Additional major pieces of equipment can be included at the Design Engineers discretion.
+Report shall meet NEMA guideline requirements. - 9.
+Receptacles (Convenience Outlets) - a) Receptacles should be properly located throughout the building for cleaning equipment and other similar usages. - b) For Serving Line and related areas, use only a cast-type, gasketed bell box for receptacles.
+NEMA FB1, Type FD, cast ferrous alloy, with threaded hubs. - c) Where required by the NEC (near sinks, in kitchens, bathrooms, etc.), receptacles shall be either GFCI type or on a GFCI protected circuit.
 Receptacles on a GFCI protected circuit shall be labeled as a "GFCI protected outlet". - 1) GFCI Receptacles for the following areas shall be on protected circuits only due to the receptacles not being easily accessible for reset. - i.
 Commercial Kitchen - ii.
 Electric Water Coolers - iii.
-Vending Machines - c) Provide a duplex receptacle and work light in all crawl spaces, open chases and attic spaces. - d) Provide weather proof labels installed on the outside and top of face plate or receptacles, (white with black letters). - 1) On exterior receptacles, label shall be inside weatherproof while-in-use cover. - 2) Grade level receptacle power boxes on football fields shall have French drains to allow water to drain, in lieu of filling the box. - 10.
-For each science classroom provide the following: - a) Provide one key switch to be labeled "WATER" to control both cold and hot water solenoid valves.
-The key switch will clearly identify the "ON" and "OFF" positions.
-Locate near teacher's desk area. - b) Provide multi-pole contactor matched with number of circuits serving receptacles on casework and circuits serving solenoid valves. - c) Provide mushroom push button for emergency cut-off a single emergency shut-off switch that will close valve's in the water source serving each particular lab/classroom (except that serving safety showers and eye washes) and interrupt all power not serving fume hoods, exhaust systems or lighting.
-Push button shall control multi- pole contactor.
+Vending Machines - d) Provide a duplex receptacle and work light in all crawl spaces, open chases and attic spaces. - e) For MS & HS operable gymnasium bleacher applications, provide a duplex receptacle in the lowest bleacher riser to accommodate the scorers table power requirements.
+Utilize appropriate cabling appurtenances under the bleacher to allow unobstructed and free-motion of power cabling routing to associated wall outlet behind bleachers. - f) Provide weather proof labels installed on the outside and top of face plate or receptacles, (white with black letters). - 1) On exterior receptacles, label shall be inside weatherproof while-in-use cover. - 2) Grade level receptacle power boxes on football fields shall have French drains to allow water to drain, in lieu of filling the box. - 10.
+For each science classroom provide the following: - a) Provide one regular tumbler-type key switch to be labeled "WATER" to control both cold and hot water solenoid valves.
+The key switch will clearly identify the "ON" and "OFF"

+- b) positions.
+Locate near teacher's desk area. - c) Provide multi-pole contactor matched with number of circuits serving receptacles on casework and circuits serving solenoid valves. - d) Provide mushroom push button for emergency cut-off a single emergency shut-off switch that will close valve's in the water source serving each particular lab/classroom (except that serving safety showers and eye washes) and interrupt all power not serving fume hoods, exhaust systems or lighting.
+Push button shall control multi-pole contactor.
 Key switches shall be installed downstream of contactor.
-Locate near teacher's desk area. - d) Label for mushroom push button for emergency cut-off to be engraved plastic laminate to read: "Emergency water/power off". - e) Science prep rooms shall not have keyed switches or emergency push buttons. - f) ISOMET panels are not desired.
+Locate near teacher's desk area. - e) Label for mushroom push button for emergency cut-off to be engraved plastic laminate to read: "Emergency water/power off". - f) Science prep rooms shall not have keyed switches or emergency push buttons. - g) Do not use proprietary control panel systems ie: ISOMET, Merlin, or others. - 11.
+Flexible Capacity Infrastructure Preparation (temporary mobile units or building expansion):